cretz/fusty/docs/configuration.md

 Fusty is configured via configuration files.
 The configuration can currently only be written in JSON.
 In the future [YAML](http://yaml.org/), [TOML](https://github.com/toml-lang/toml), [HCL](https://github.com/hashicorp/hcl), and JSON with comments may be supported.
+The recommended approach to configuring Fusty is to use the web application that starts with the controller.

 By default the configuration file is assumed to be `fusty.conf.json` in the current working directory, but this can be configured to point to any path.
 Each section below represents one section of configuration, but they are all together in the single configuration file.
 Although the examples in the sections below use JSON with comments, the actual implementation does not currently support comments in JSON files.
 Some sections are commented out because they are optional.

-In the future, the web application may also be able to handle configuration in addition to manual file editing.

 ## General Settings